hkuril/WildMaps-processing/README.md

 Note that if you see a dot (`.`) at the start of the directory or file name, as we see here, it means the file or folder is ‘hidden’: by default it won’t show up in a normal file browser, and it is ignored by many softwares.

-Next, create the credentials file (this command is safe, it won’t overwrite the file if it doesn’t exist):
+Next, create the credentials file (this command is safe, it won’t overwrite the file if it already exists):

 ```
 [ ! -f ~/.aws/credentials ] && touch ~/.aws/credentials